muhme/joomla-branches-tester/README.md

 * Windows 11 Pro WSL 2 and
 * Ubuntu 24 Noble Numbat.

-You can create the Docker containers and install Joomla with script [create.sh](scripts/create.sh):
+You can create the Docker containers and install Joomla with script `create.sh`:

 ```
 git clone https://github.com/muhme/joomla-branches-tester